-One of the oldest and most successful summer study programs for high school students, “Greek Summer” will take place June 27 – July 31, 2016.
+One of the oldest and most successful summer study programs for high school students, “Greek Summer” runs from the end of June to the end of July.
 Hosted since 1970 by the American Farm School, the program welcomes high school students from throughout North America and the world aged 15-18 for an unforgettable experience in the Greek countryside, that culminates with a climb to the top of Mt.
 Olympus.

 The village homestay is Greek Summer’s core experience.
 Participants live with families in a rural village & complete a community service project.
 The “Big Trip” introduces students to cultural & historic sites throughout Greece.
 Eco-adventures in breath-taking settings include hiking Mt.
 Olympus, boating the Sporades islands, swimming in pristine beaches.